dimitri-edel/organizer-react/README.md

 ## Updating user tokens
 In the file **context/CurrentUserContext.js** lives the code that handles refreshing the tokens.
 The code refreshes the user tokens every time a request is about to be sent.
 If they are expired then the user is redirected to the login page.
 Also, if the response comes back with the status code 401 (Unauthorized), then the same procedure entails.
 First attempt to refresh token.
-If tokesn are expired redirect the user to the login page.
+If tokens are expired redirect the user to the login page.

 Interceptors from the axios object are used to do this.
 Interceptors are an observer pattern.
-They handle each outgoing request or incoming respoonse as an event.
+They handle each outgoing request or incoming response as an event.
 That way code can be executed every time a request is being sent or every time a response comes back from the server.
-The code will be triggered before sending a request or after receiving a respoonse.
+The code will be triggered before sending a request or after receiving a response.
 The triggered function is passed as a Promise to axios.request.use() or axios.response.use().

 # Manual Tests
 ## Registration